Find food that fits your pet’s needs

 Just like dogs, cats — especially young, curious cats — sometimes eat things that can get stuck in their intestinal system.
-If this happens, a painful and potentially life-threatening condition called cat intestinal blockage, or cat bowel obstruction, can occur.
+If this happens, a painful and potentially life-threatening condition called cat intestinal blockage, or intestinal blockage, or cat bowel obstruction.
 Here's a closer look at why this condition occurs, how it is diagnosed and treated and how you can prevent it from happening to your cat.

 If your cat has an intestinal blockage it's most likely because they ate something they shouldn't have.
 Most things pass through the digestive tract just fine, but sometimes an object is too big to get through the intestines.
 When this happens, it's called foreign body obstruction.
 Another common cause of cat bowel obstruction is when a cat swallows string, thread or tinsel.
 When this happens it is called a linear foreign body obstruction.
 In either case, your pet may require surgical care to remove the material.